EmergentMind/Aineko/README.md

 The cat.

-Polis based moduluar personal assistant.
-Assistant supports multiple members of the same polis, independently or as a community.
+Moduluar personal assistant.
+Assistant supports multiple users in a cluster, independently or as a community.

 Module ideas: